 A lifelong Memphian, June has lived in the Cooper-Young area on and off since 1993.
-She now lives with her husband, Justin, and her stepson, Tyler, in a bungalow on Evelyn purchased in 2000.
+She now lives in a bungalow on Evelyn purchased in 2000, and has a stepson, Tyler.
 Since the day she came home and discovered her front porch decorated with potted plants, placed there by a neighbor concerned about her porch’s “lack of fabulousness,” she knew that she was never leaving.
 The Memphis State graduate worked her way through college in the food and service industry, sang with local bands, and is now the marketing services manager at a regional commercial real estate firm.
 Her favorite things about Cooper-Young are the diversity of the people here and the strong sense of family shared by her neighbors.
 June also chairs the Art Auction Committee, serves on the Communications Committee, represents the CYCA on the Lick Creek Storm Water Coalition & heads a committee that addresses sinkhole and flooding issues.

 Mark is a native Memphian who grew up in the suburbs and then moved to Knoxville to attend The University of Tennessee.
 After living in Knoxville for 10 years, brief stints living in Ireland and Japan, and completing a Ph.D., a job offer from Smith & Nephew brought him back to Memphis.
 He and his wife, Leslie, knew they wanted to live in the city and quickly zeroed in on Cooper-Young because of the great location in Midtown, the historic housing stock and the lively, walkable commercial center that remained in the neighborhood.
 Since buying their house in Cooper-Young in 2005, their initial attraction has only grown stronger due to the sense of community, the involvement of the residents and the fantastic events and projects sponsored by the CYCA.
 Mark has been involved in the Festival 4-miler race, the Cooper-Young festival and, more recently, the Cooper-Young Beerfest prior to joining the CYCA board in 2012.
 When not involved with the CYCA, Mark enjoys traveling, kayaking and photography.